Tropical Western Atlantic

-Hamlets are from the Serranidae family and genus Hypoplectrus and are related to groupers and anthias.
-There are only 10 fish in the Hypoplectrus genus although some similar fish may also have "hamlet" as part of their scientific name (most notably the considerably larger Mutton Hamlet, Alphestes afer).
+Hamlets are from the Serranidae family and genus Hypoplectrus and are related to Groupers and Anthias.
+There are only 10 fish in the Hypoplectrus genus although some similar fish may also have "hamlet" as part of their common name (most notably the considerably larger Mutton Hamlet, Alphestes afer).
 They are from the western Atlantic Ocean and Caribbean; a contrast from many other aquarium fish that come from the Indo-Pacific region.

 Hamlets are known to be aggressive towards other hamlets or basses, but are rarely aggressive towards other species.
 Occasionally, they are attacked by more belligerent fish like groupers and they are known to prey on smaller fish or on invertebrates like crabs and shrimp.

 We always suggest that you do further research before adding a new pet to your tank.
 What we have provided for you are guidelines and suggestions.
 If you have any further questions or concerns, please contact our fish room at 717-299-5691 ext.
 1213 or firstname.lastname@example.org.